The most common questions that most survivors start asking themselves after getting out of a narcissistic relationship

 Once you start hearing yourself ask these questions, STOP!
 Remind yourself that you are the VICTIM in this story.

 Narcissists are SO good at making sure that even after you end all contact and relations with them, they still have some sort of control over your mind.

 Never EVER forget that NONE of this was your fault.
 You cannot blame yourself for the choices you made when you were under their spell.
 How could you have seen the demon behind the mask that they put on for you?

-Lately, I have been going through a rough patch myself and have had these questions swarming my mind constantly.
+Lately, I have been going through a rough patch myself and have had these questions swarming my mind always.
 How could you not feel at least some sort of guilt for everything?
 I began to feel guilty for all of the pain and suffering I put my friends and family under, the terrible choice I thought I was making for myself, how I let myself ignore my instincts and all the many red flags that kept popping up and couldn’t understand how I couldn’t clearly see what everyone else was seeing.

 One of the most important things that you need to realize is that your body was reacting correctly!
 All of the times you felt uneasy, dirty, worried, or unsure about anything that was happening in your relationship, that was your body reacting the right way.
 All along your unconscious knew that you were not in a good situation and wanted to get you out.
-However, the strong hold that the narcissist had on you made you stay.
+However, the stronghold that the narcissist had on you made you stay.
 That was NOT your choice no matter how you may think it was.
-This is a good sign!
+All of this is a good sign!
 Your body does know how to react to unkind situations!
 Trust your instincts!
 They’re working just fine!